acaeti/OBTP-emulator/README.md

 ## Acknowledgements

-* Hat tip to James Adams, CDW, for challenging me with the idea
+* Hat tip to James Adams, formerly of CDW, for challenging me with the idea
 * Hat tip to David Bruun-Lie, Cisco Systems, for some code pointers